zhenga8533/sgss-wiki/docs/mechanics/pokemon_changes.md

 Level Up Moves:

 ```
 + Refer to the figure below.
-The font is somewhat small so you may
+The font is somewhat small so you mayneed to zoom in to see it clearly.
+A dash signifies no move is learnt in that place.LV
 ```

-need to zoom in to see it clearly.
-A dash signifies no move is learnt in that place.

-LV

 Eevee